 5. Relationship-Based Training

-This training method often combines several different training methods into one.
+This training method often combines several different training approaches into one.
 It operates based on the idea that both you and your dog are individuals.
 Certain things that work for some dogs won’t work for others, and the same is true for humans!

 Essentially, relationship-based training means using the bond between you and your dog that already exists as your foundation for training.
 It also means working with your dog to determine the precise reasons why he’s unable to do certain things.